avidrucker/CIT118-spring2025/day_02_B_class_01.md

   - [x] Send email
   - [x] Confirm

 - [x] Q: is ChromeOS a flavor of Linux or is it something else?
-Yes, it's a Linux distribution, but it's not open source.
+A: Yes, it's a Linux distribution, but it's not open source.
 It's a closed source OS that is based on the Linux kernel.
 It was developed by Google and is designed to work primarily with web applications and cloud storage.

-- [ ] (once you have link sharing capabilities) share with the class the video on how chips are made
+- [x] (once you have link sharing capabilities) share with the class the video on how chips are made

 ---